grafana/beyla/docs/sources/config/index.md

 # Configuration

-The eBPF-autoinstrumentation tool can be configured via environment variables or via a YAML configuration file that is passed with the `-config` command-line argument.
+The eBPF auto-instrumentation tool can be configured via environment variables or via a YAML configuration file that is passed with the `-config` command-line argument.
 Environment variables have priority over the properties in the configuration file.
 For example, in the following command line the OPEN_PORT option